Baker to return as Houston Astros manager for 2023

 The Astros won 95 games in 2021 and Baker made his first trip to the Series since 2002 with the Giants but came up short again as Houston fell to Atlanta in six games.

-This season Houston won 106 games for the second-best record in franchise history and captured its second World Series title and first since the scandal-tainted 2017 championship.
+This season Houston won 106 games for the second-best record in franchise history.
+It captured its second World Series title and first since the scandal-tainted 2017 championship.

+Along with the contracts of Click and Baker, the Astros also are dealing with several player contracts.
+They declined a $10 million option on first baseman Trey Mancini in favor of a $250,000 buyout and declined a $13 million option on reliever Will Smith in favor of a $1 million buyout.

+Ace Justin Verlander is expected to decline his $25 million player option for next season and become a free agent Thursday.

 AP MLB: https://apnews.com/hub/mlb and https://twitter.com/AP_Sports